All Flash Storage

-We provide all flash storage arrays for a variety of different workloads including OLTP, Databases, Virtualization for Server or Desktop, VOD, VDI, VR, 3D modelling, video editing or molecular modelling.
-Many of the newer advanced flash arrays utilize data deduplication and this dramatically increases the amount of flash storage capacity available.
+We provide all flash storage arrays for a variety of different workloads including OLTP, Databases, Virtualisation for Server or Desktop, VOD, VDI, VR, 3D modelling, video editing or molecular modelling.
+Many of the newer advanced flash arrays utilise data deduplication and this dramatically increases the amount of flash storage capacity available.
 Please consider that not all data is compressible, and tests would need to be carried out before specifying an all flash design.

-All flash storage provides outstanding performance compared to hard disk, but in order to achieve the desired performance, we also consider potential bottlenecks in the network in order to maximize the performance and alleviate any unforeseen issues.
+All flash storage arrays provides outstanding performance compared to hard disk, but in order to achieve the desired performance, we also consider potential bottlenecks in the network in order to maximize the performance and alleviate any unforeseen issues.
 By deploying an enterprise flash array, you will typically see a 10x or more performance increase in your system environment which in turn leads to increased productivity.
 Although the cost of flash storage is coming down the cost per Terabyte is still 2-3x that of a comparable disk storage solution.

 All Flash Storage vs Hard Disk